Bringing Vintage Aircraft to Life since 2010

 Total built

-Over 10,692
+10,692

-The roots of the Dakota can be traced back to the Douglas DC-2 commercial airliner which was converted for use with the United States Army.
-So when on the 17th December 1935 the DC-3 made its first flight, its improved performance and increased capacity was naturally going to be of interest to the United States Army.
-Therefore Douglas were contacted by the United States Army with a list of requirements that needed to be met so the new aircraft could be used for a number of roles.
+The roots of the Dakota can be traced back to the Douglas DC-2, which led to a military version used by the United States Army.
+So when, on the 17th December 1935, the Douglas DC-3 made its first flight, its improved performance and increased capacity meant it was of interest to the United States Army.
+To make the new aircraft suitable for military use, Douglas were contacted by the United States Army with a list of requirements that needed to be met, including a larger cargo door at the rear and strengthening of the cabin floor.

-During its Second World War (1939 - 1945) service the Dakota would play a key role in a number of major operations.
-July 1943 would see the type used as a troop transport in large numbers for the first time when over 3,500 paratroopers were dropped during Operation Husky (9th July 1943 - 17th August 1943), the invasion of Sicily.
-Further operations for the Dakota would see them provide supplies for the Chindits during their operations in Burma during 1943 - 44.
-Other operations in Burma would see the aircraft take part in the first airborne invasion on the 5th March 1944 as part of Operation Thursday.
-During Operation Overlord, which began on the 6th June 1944, over 1,000 Dakotas would serve as troop transport or glider tugs, and in the next 50 - 60 hours 60,000 paratroopers would arrive in Normandy courtesy of the Dakota.
-Three months later the aircraft would take part in Operation Market Garden (17th September 1944 - 25th September 1944) which aimed to secure a number of key bridges in the Netherlands.
+During the Second World War (1939 – 1945) the Dakota would play a key role in a number of major operations.
+July 1943 would see the type used as a troop transport in large numbers for the first time, when over 3,500 paratroopers were dropped during Operation Husky (9th July 1943 - 17th August 1943), the invasion of Sicily.
+Further operations for the aircraft would see them provide supplies for the Chindits during their operations in Burma during 1943 – 1944.
+During Operation Overlord, commonly known as D-Day, which began on the 6th June 1944, over 1,000 Dakotas would serve as troop transport or glider tugs, and in the next 50 – 60 hours, 60,000 paratroopers would arrive in Normandy courtesy of the Dakota.
+Three months later the aircraft would take part in Operation Market Garden (17th September 1944 - 25th September 1944) which aimed to secure a number of key bridges in the Netherlands The type also supplied the United States Marine Corps as they retook the islands located in the Pacific.

 Technical Details